 Rekindling a first lost Love | Further statistics.

-There exists quite a high success rate amongst mature adults who are living alone.
-They are scared to meet and form a relationship with someone who is initially a total stranger.
-For them, the idea of reconnecting with an old flame is more reassuring and safe.
+Although not surprising, there exists quite a high success rate amongst mature adults living alone.
+They are more than others, cautious in meeting and forming a relationship with someone who is initially, a total stranger.
+For them, reconnecting with an old flame is more reassuring, and safe.

 One survey conducted showed more than 60% of participants were indulging in extramarital affairs.
-These statistics were the same amongst over 60’s were just as likely that their younger counterparts.
+These statistics were the same amongst over 60’s as their younger counterparts.
 Interestingly many of these extramarital affairs began in a totally innocent way.
-An exchange of emails with no more than enquiring how the other party is doing, and how life has been generally since they last met.
+Beginning with an exchange of emails, initially enquiring how the other party is doing, and how life has been since they last met.

-As a rule, the one who first made contact was either divorced or widowed.
+As a rule, the one who first made contact was either divorced or widow/widower.

-But discovered their lost love was in fact married.
-Neither party had any notions to embark on an affair, but things quickly moved on.
-Initial emails progressed to phone chats, and by talking sparked it on to moving it on to physically meeting with their old flame.
+Consciously, neither party admitted to any notions of embarking on an affair.
+But things quickly moved on.
+The Initial emails progressed to phone chats, and by talking sparked a curiosity to moving it to a physical meeting.
 This often opened the door to an affair.

-Added to the mix and dilemma are the children of both parties being unhappy with the relationship.
+Added to the mix and dilemma, were often the children’s non-acceptance of the relationship.

-There can be quite uncomfortable comparisons made.
-For example, the parent/s were widowed the old friend from mum or dad’s past appears suddenly out of the blue, and uninvited.
-They can often be perceived by the rest of the family as an intruder into the family.
-Shunned and seen possibly as a “gold digger” if there were wealth and assets involved.
+There can be quite uncomfortable comparisons made here.
+For example, the parent is a widow/er.
+Then an old friend from mum or dad’s past appears suddenly out of the blue, and uninvited.
+They can often be perceived by the rest of the family as an intruder.
+Shunned, and seen possibly as a “gold digger” especially if there are wealth and assets involved.